DECTA-Gate/decta-wp/README.md

 ## Installation

-1. Download the Payment Module archive, unpack it and upload its contents to a new folder '/wp-content/plugins/decta' of your Wordpress installation
+1. Upload the plugin files to the /wp-content/plugins/(or upload the plugin zip file using wp-admin).
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to
     ```text